Financial Aid: From Start to Finish

 Many times, a student's parent or other person may want to speak to our office about a student's account.

-Students who want to designate a proxy (parent or other person) to view specific educational or financial records should submit the Release Records to Parent or Another Party (FERPA) form.
+Students who want to designate a proxy (parent or other person) to view specific educational records should go to the Proxy Management link in the goPortal.
+The Proxy Managagement link is in the Student Services tab under Student Tools.

-We are unable to speak about a student's account with anyone that has not been listed on this form.
-Complete the form above for all desired proxy's.
+We are unable to speak about a student's account with anyone that has not designated as a proxy.

 Stay Up to Date: